ApryseSDK/pdftron-react-native/README.md

 ```

 ##### setFlagsForAnnotations
-Set flags for specified annotations in the current document.
+Sets flags for specified annotations in the current document.
 The `flagValue` controls whether a flag will be set to or removed from the annotation.

 Note: the old function `setFlagForAnnotations` is deprecated.
 Please use this one.